XkJeCH/XkJeCH/README.md

 ==============================
 My name is Chanin Butrod.
 Now, I'm a student at KhonKaen University, College of Computing, B.A.Information Technology, Track of Network Systems, Information Security, and Internet of Things (IoT).
-* 🌍 I'm currently learning about Network System & Cybey Security.
+<p>🌍 I'm currently learning about <strong>Network System & Cyber Security</strong></p>
-* 🌍 I’m interested in Network & Cyber Security.
+🔐  I’m interested in Network & Cyber Security.

-* 🌍  I'm based in Khonkaen, Thailand
+📍  I'm based in Khonkaen, Thailand

 ## Stats